ZFudge/entanglement/README.md

-#Entanglement
+Click the screen to place dots

-Click to place dots
+R to remove all dots

-R: Remove all dots
+T to add random dots
-T: Add 10 random dots
+U to remove most recent dot

-U: Remove last dot added
+Z to toggle drifting

-Z: Toggle drift
+X to toggle mouse interaction
-X: Toggle mouse interaction
+C to toggle merging of dots
-C: Toggle random dot generation
+V to toggle random dot generation

-V: Toggle merging of dots
+Mhm.